May Guest Week Irrigation and Landscape Prep Guide for Central Washington

 Keep mowing steady rather than scalping for a one day photo.
 Steady height supports roots when traffic doubles for a weekend.
 For summer rhythm after guests leave, our mowing through hot summer piece lines up with how we maintain valley turf.

 Read brown patches honestly.
-Wind, irrigation gaps, and soil compaction all masquerade as “needs more feed.”
-Common lawn problems in Wenatchee walks through overlaps we see on real lots.
+Wind, irrigation gaps, and soil compaction all masquerade as needs more feed.
+Common lawn problems in Wenatchee walks through overlaps on real lots.
+April wind desiccation still matters in May when dry afternoons return after a wet week.

 Beds, mulch, and the view from the patio